Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_example.md

 Emotiv has a pre-built mental command detection algorithm.
 To increase the accuracy of this algorithm for a particular participant, trainings were conducted and using these trainings the algorithm is able to form patterns in brain activity that match each mental command.

-Trainings were conducted prior to create a set of training to assist the Emotiv's algorithm in detecting mental commands for our participant Grace Lim (Projects Member 2022-2024, Project's Board Co-Lead 2024-2025).
+Trainings were conducted prior to assist the Emotiv's algorithm in detecting mental commands for our participant Grace Lim (Projects Member 2022-2024, Project's Board Co-Lead 2024-2025).

 **How did we create our Pipeline?**